+Discussion

+This requirement allows a voter or election worker who has adjusted the system to an undesirable state to reset all settings with the ballot presented to the voter using the new settings, but still keeping what was selected thus far.

-External reference: WCAG 2.0/Section 508 Prior VVSG source: VVSG 1.1 - 3.2.5.c Related requirement: 5.2F – Preserving votes Applies to: Electronic interfaces
+Applies to: Electronic interfaces

+Related requirements: 5.2-F – Preserving votes

 7.1-C – Default contrast

 The default contrast ratio must be at least 10:1 for all elements that visually convey information such as text, controls, and infographics or icons.